MonteyMontey/capstone-project/README.md

 Additional documentation on the project can be found in the [wiki](https://github.com/MonteyMontey/deep-reinforcement-learning-sandbox/wiki).

+**Disclaimer:** The rl_algorithms folder in the repository contains code that is taken from other sources.
+These sources are linked at the top of the corresponding files.

 ## Getting Started

 Tested with Python 3.8 on Windows 10, macOS and Ubuntu 20.04.1 LTS.